pepstock-org/Charba-Wiki/docs/Zoom.md

 ## Activation

-The zoom plugin is injected directly into document.
+The zoom plugin is injected directly in the document.

 The plugin ID is a constant everywhere available, `ZoomPlugin.ID`, in [ZoomPlugin](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/zoom/ZoomPlugin.html) entry point.